tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   ![url_parameters_8.png](Images/url_parameters_8.png)

-End the class with a final question:
+Ask the class the following question:

 * What kind of parameters should be used when working with financial APIs?
 One example is dates.
 What are others?
 Hint: Think attributes related to people, stocks, bank accounts, credit scores, etc.